Transparency of peer review process

-From 1 April 2012 we will feed back to applicants not only the text of reviewers’ comments, but also the scores assigned to the individual elements of the proposal, and their overall grading of the application.
+We provide feedback to applicants not only on the text of reviewers’ comments, but also on the scores assigned to the individual elements of the proposal, and the overall grading of the application.

 Editing of reviewers’ comments

-In the past, the office has edited reviewers’ comments to remove remarks that might cause unnecessary offence, are not deemed to be constructive, or disclose the identity of the reviewer.
-This process has now ceased; instead we pass to the applicant precisely the comments received.
+In the past,we have edited reviewers’ comments to remove remarks that might cause unnecessary offence, are not deemed to be constructive, or disclose the identity of the reviewer.
+This process has now stopped; instead we pass to the applicant precisely the comments received.
 This provides greater transparency and is also in accord with data handling standards.
 However, if a comment received is considered unusable in its current form it will be referred back to the reviewer for revision.
 Reasons why a comment might be felt to be unusable include:

 If the reviewer chooses not to amend their comments their review will not be used, and will not form part of the peer review process.